MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-variables.md

 :::image type="content" source="media/authoring-variables/select-a-variable.png" alt-text="Screenshot of selecting a variable to open the variable properties pane.":::

-In the variable properties pane you can rename a variable, see where a variable is used, or convert a variable to a [global variable](authoring-variables-bot.md).
+In the variable properties pane, you can rename a variable, see where a variable is used, or convert a variable to a [global variable](authoring-variables-bot.md).

 :::image type="content" source="media/authoring-variables/variable-properties.png" alt-text="Screenshot of the properties pane.":::